wpeventmanager/wp-event-manager/readme.txt

 - Site administrators should ensure they have proper Terms of Service and Privacy Policy disclosures on their website that inform users about these external service connections.

 == Changelog ==

+= [3.4.1] 22-07-2026 =

+Fixed: Admin event Categories and Types list not displaying.
+Fixed: Event Categories and Types disappearing from the admin sidebar after the latest update.
+Fixed: Default filter incorrectly applied on the frontend event listing page.
+Fixed: Reset action in the frontend event filter not properly clearing the selected keyword and event type.
+Fixed: Past dates could be selected in the date picker.
+Fixed: Description header icon turning black on hover.
+Fixed: Date range picker overlapping the search section on the frontend.
+Fixed: Multiple event shortcodes on the same page sharing view toggles due to a common localStorage key and global jQuery selectors.
+Fixed: Date range filter not working in Crystal View on the frontend.
+Fixed: Various bug fixes, code optimizations, and overall stability improvements.

 = [3.4.0] 05-06-2026 =